EPYC 9175F vs Xeon 6520P

 So, is EPYC 9175F better than Xeon 6520P?

 Yes.
-EPYC 9175F is the better overall CPU here.
-You are getting a 26.8% average FPS lead across 50 shared CPU game tests in our data and 2.9% better PassMark, which makes it the stronger all-around choice.
+EPYC 9175F is the better all-around CPU here.
+It gives you a 26.8% average FPS lead across 50 shared CPU game tests in our data and 2.9% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, EPYC 9175F is the better pick here.
+If gaming is the priority, EPYC 9175F is the better pick.
 According to our tests, it delivers 26.8% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 9175F is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 9175F is the stronger fit.
 You are getting 2.9% better PassMark, backed by 16 cores and 32 threads.
-It also carries the larger cache pool with 255.6% larger total L3 cache (512 MB vs 144 MB).
+It also has the larger cache pool with 255.6% larger total L3 cache (512 MB vs 144 MB).

 Which one is the smarter buy today, not just the cheaper CPU?